dapphub/dapptools/src/ethsign/README.md

 # Ethsign

-Sign Ethereum transactions using a JSON keyfile.
+Sign Ethereum transactions using a JSON keyfile or hardware wallet.

 ## Usage